Learn everything there is to know about the legality of web scraping, including a few precedent legal cases.

 Reasons to Perform Web Scraping

-- To track prices and monitor competitors: Web scraping can be useful for businesses looking to track prices and monitor competitors in the e-commerce and travel industries, for example.
-Web scraping can help businesses stay up-to-date on market trends and identify opportunities for differentiation.
+2. To track prices and monitor competitors: Web scraping can be useful for businesses looking to track prices and monitor competitors in the e-commerce and travel industries, for example.
+Web scraping can enable businesses to stay up-to-date on market trends and identify opportunities for differentiation.

-- To gather leads for sales and marketing: Web scraping can be used to gather contact information and other data on potential leads for sales and marketing purposes.
-Web scraping can help businesses identify and generate data on potential customers and clients.
+4. To gather leads for sales and marketing: Web scraping can be used to gather contact information and other data on potential leads for sales and marketing purposes.
+Web scraping can enable businesses to identify and generate data on potential customers and clients.

 See Web Scraping Use Cases for more examples of how you can use web scraping to grow your business.